 The wildly romantic character of the glacier gorge is enhanced by waterfalls of the white Lütschine, which thunders down between the high rock walls

-Buy your ticket for Gletscherschlucht Grindelwald here.
+Get your ticket for the Grindelwald Glacier Gorge here.

 Besides a short hike with sightseeing of the gorge landscape, other activities are possible.
 For example, you can climb over the rocks and over the spider web.
 For adrenaline junkies there is the exciting Canyon Swing.